 The Dragonfly doesn’t come with any controls on the device itself whatsoever.
 The only way you’re going to access anything, including volume, is through your player.

-If you are serious about audio then high impedance headphones are a must, but they come with a big price tag.
+Headphone amps with high impedance are a must if you are serious about audio, but they come with a big price tag.

-Apogee’s Groove works with mid-impedance headphones like BeyerDynamic DT 77 Pro.
+Apogee’s Groove works with a mid-impedance headphone amplifier like BeyerDynamic DT 77 Pro.
 It will even give more than decent results with high impedance ones like Sennheiser’s HD 600.

 The winner when it comes to impedance is definitely Apogee’s Groove.